 The Colonial & Revolutionary War Era – 1740-1790

-Learn the exciting role the Townsend family played during the American Revolution, especially that of Robert Townsend, a spy for General Washington known as “Culper Jr.” Consider family life, gender roles, childhood, transportation, and leisure activities as they existed in Colonial America.
-Students are given the opportunity to explore the museum and answer questions.
-New activities this year include learning the Culper Code, the system used by the Spy Ring to great effect.
-Also a Colonial item guessing game, allowing students hands-on time with the items to guess their purpose.
+Costumed, experienced docents lead students through the historic house and gardens.
+They learn the exciting role the Townsend family played during the American Revolution, especially that of Robert Townsend, a spy for General Washington known as “Culper Jr.” Consider family life, gender roles, childhood, transportation, and leisure activities as they existed in Colonial America.
+Students are given the opportunity to explore the museum inside and out and ask questions.
+Learn the Culper Code, the system used by the Spy Ring in invisible ink!
+Become a spy for George Washington by learning the techniques of spy craft, reporting on troop and vessel movements in Long Island Sound!
+Students examine hands-on colonial and reproduction artifacts and learn how they worked in every day life.

 School for Spies